openssl/openssl/doc/designs/quic-design/quic-ackm.md

      *
      * As such, ack_ranges[0].end is always the highest packet number
      * being acknowledged and ack_ranges[num_ack_ranges-1].start is
-     * aalways the lowest packet number being acknowledged.
+     * always the lowest packet number being acknowledged.
      *
      * num_ack_ranges must be greater than zero, as an ACK frame must
      * acknowledge at least one packet number.